lstockwil/SuperSnake/README.md

-# LLM-Assisted-Projects
+# LLM-Assisted-Snake
-Use LLMs to create various complex codebases
+Use Deepseek to create new and improved Snake game